 This 3.2 acre site is surrounded on three sides by the waters of Hempstead Harbor.
-The soil is precidently sandy and the average depth from the surface to the later table is eight feet.
-Contaminated media at the side later table is groundwater, surface water, tidal sediment.
+The soil is predominantly sandy and the average depth from the surface to the water table is eight feet.
+Contaminated media at the site include soil, groundwater, surface water, tidal sediments, and the air above the sediments.

-The contaminants found at the site can be integrated into the general categories of volatile organics, and metals.
+The contaminants found at the site can be grouped into the general categories of volatile organics, semi-volatile organics, and metals.
 The contaminants that are present in the highest concentrations are the volatile compounds ethylbenzene, toluene, and xylenes (ETX).
 PCBs were detected in only one unconfirmed sediment sample at 99 parts-perbillion (ppb).
 Pesticides were not found at the site.
 The following discussion gives representative examples of the findings.
-Figure 2 also shows sampling points at the site
+Figure 2 also shows sampling points at the site.